cl-fontana/abcd-docs/docs/source/modules.rst

 Filters are usually implemented as simple loops reading from the sockets, selecting the processed events and forwarding the data to the next module.

 * `chafi <https://github.com/ec-jrc/abcd/tree/main/chafi/>`_: Channel filter, that filters the waveforms and processed events allowing the passage of only the data coming from a specific channel.
-* `cofi <https://github.com/ec-jrc/abcd/tree/main/cofi/>`_: Coincidence filter, that filters the processed events allowing the passage of only the data in coincidence in a specified time-window.
+* `cofi <https://github.com/ec-jrc/abcd/tree/main/cofi/>`_: Coincidence filter, that filters the processed events allowing the passage of only the data in coincidence in a specified time-window (see :numref:`ch-cofi` for more information).
 * `enfi <https://github.com/ec-jrc/abcd/tree/main/enfi/>`_: Energy filter that filters the processed events allowing the passage of only the data with an energy in a specified interval.
 * `pufi <https://github.com/ec-jrc/abcd/tree/main/pufi/>`_: Pulse Shape Discrimination filter, that selects data that fall in a polygon on the (energy, PSD) plane.